What to Expect

 Postural Restoration ®

-“Limited functional patterns” refers to movement that is restricted in directions, planes or normal boundaries of functional range, as a result of improper joint, muscle and mediastinum rest position.
+‘“Limited functional pattern” refers to movement that is restricted in directions, planes, or normal boundaries of functional range, as a result of improper joint, muscle, and mediastinum rest position.
 Function is therefore limited because soft tissue and osseous restrictions prevent one from using muscles and joints in their normal range.
 Adaptation and compensation for these limitations require neuromotor encoding and hyperactivity of muscle that is placed in improper positions.

 – Ron Hruska Jr., MPA, PT